Part 1: The Eurozone debt crisis Country Debt Profiles

 Part 2: Analysis of Eurozone Deleveraging

 Part 3: The Impact of Eurozone Debt on Growth, Investment, Consumption, Unemployment, and Wages

 Leonardo Dinic is a New York University alumnus, with a Master’s Degree in International Relations, focusing on International Politics and Business.
 Leo is a frequent contributor to ChinaUsFocus.com, where he analyzes China-US rivalry in geopolitics, emerging technologies, and the world economy.
 Leo is fluent in Serbo-Croatian and specializes in the politics of Central and Eastern Europe and the Western Balkans.
 His MA thesis, “A Hungarian Example Within a Global Trend: How Populists Abandoned Liberal Democracy and Pivoted Toward Illiberal Governance,” was recognized by the Program in International Relations at NYU as the Outstanding MA Thesis for the 2018 – 2019 academic year.

-"Justin is a writer and researcher based in New York City and is an Intern with the Private Debt Project."
+"Justin is a writer and researcher based in New York City."

 An excerpt from The Next Economic Disaster: Why It's Coming and How to Avoid It.

 A World Economic Roundtable report on private debt and the American middle class.

 How institutional design and austerity is destroying the European economy